dirschn/dirschn.github.io/_3d-printing/glasses-holder.md

   - text: '[Check it out!](https://www.thingiverse.com/thing:6987057)'
 ---

-# Wall-Mounted Glasses Holder: A Simple Solution for a Common Problem

 After moving into our new apartment, I found myself constantly misplacing my glasses or leaving them on random surfaces.
 I needed a designated spot where I could safely store them when not in use - something minimalist that wouldn't clash with our décor.

 My search on Thingiverse yielded limited options for wall-mounted glasses holders, and the one design I did like unfortunately proved too small for my frames.
 So I decided to create my own solution using FreeCAD.